The Woodpecker Network

 Recording breeding success - we can help you

 For most birdwatchers recording the contents of Lesser Spotted Woodpecker nests is simply not possible.
 By using video nest inspection cameras we make this possible.
-However for 2020, with the covid regulations Ken and Linda may be able to travel a short distance to help monitor a nest, but otherwise, please record the information set out below.
+Volunteers with nest hole inspection cameras are Ken and Linda in West Sussex, Gus Robin in Somerset and Mat Shore in Norfolk.
+They may be able to visit the nest site with you to help monitor a nest, but otherwise, please record the information set out below.

 If you find a nest …